 I am a huge fan of adding a bit of salt to sweet recipes.
 Salt does more than just make food taste salty.
 It's a flavor enhancer, bringing out out the flavor of the ingredients in a recipe.
 So, even though it's optional, I highly recomend adding a bit of salt to the chocolate peanut butter fudge icing for this cake.
-Start wtih ¼ tsp and then taste the icing.
+Start wtih ¼ teaspoon and then taste the icing.
 If you think you'd like a bit more, go for it.
-If you're concerned that ¼ tsp is going to be too much salt, start with ⅛ of a teaspoon and go from there.
+If you're concerned that ¼ teaspoon is going to be too much salt, start with ⅛ of a teaspoon and go from there.
 You're the boss.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.